Reference

 We’re investigating where new homes can go and what kinds of homes are most suitable for each area, by seeking to change planning rules to make it easier for more homes to be built.

-Melbourne’s train network has completely transformed over the past ten years, with more frequent services, more than 50 new or upgraded stations, 84 level crossings removed, and the Metro Tunnel opening in 2025.
+Melbourne’s train network has completely transformed over the past ten years, with more frequent services, more than 50 new or upgraded stations, 88 level crossings removed, and the Metro Tunnel now open.

 The program will allow us to maximise the use of existing infrastructure and public transport.
 The program is one of the key initiatives of Plan for Victoria, the Victorian Government’s 30-year strategic land use plan.